 Children & Youth

-We are pleased to introduce Suzanne Di Piazza as St. John’s new Director of Children and Youth Ministries.
-We've included a brief Q&A with Suzanne in our August 2017 Epistle, page 6
+Suzanne Di Piazza joined St. John’s this past year as Director of Children and Youth Ministries.
+We've included a brief Q&A with Suzanne in our this newsletter, page 6

 Children and youth classes are underway!
 Newcomers are welcome at anytime.
 Please return completed registration forms to Suzanne Di Piazza’s mailbox, near Williams Hall.
 If you would like to volunteer for this ministry please connect with Suzanne.
 We look forward to a fun, spirit filled year of growing in Christ!

 Children and Youth Formation at St. John's roughly corresponds with the academic year (September-May).
 Please refer to the Sunday calendar schedule inside this brochure.
 All classes are held downstairs in our lower level.